-In 2005 subdivisions were reviewed and discounted pursuant to the Colorado Revised Statutes in Article 39-1-103 (14).
-Discounting procedures were applied to all subdivisions where less than 80 percent of all sites were sold, using present worth method.
+In 2006 subdivisions were reviewed.
+The review showed that subdivisions were discounted pursuant to the Colorado Revised Statutes in Article 39-1-103 (14).
+Discounting procedures were applied to all subdivisions where less than 80 percent of all sites were sold, using the present worth method.
 The market approach was applied where more than 80 percent of the subdivision sites were sold.
-Questionnaires were mailed to all developers to obtain information regarding expense data for each subdivision.
 An absorption period was estimated for each subdivision that was discounted.
+An appropriate discount rate was developed, using the summation method.
 Subdivision land with structures was appraised at full market value.
-In 2005, Douglas County is applying the recommended methodology in ARL Volume 3 Chapter 4 page 7 in their subdivision discounting.
+In 2006, the county is currently applying the recommended methodology in ARL Volume 3 Chapter 4 page 7 in their subdivision discounting pertaining to the intervening year by either reducing the absorption period by one year prior to calculating present worth value for the modified absorption period or, if the number of sales within the approved plat since the current appraisal date is less than the absorption rate per year calculated for the plat, leaving the absorption period unchanged.

 Douglas County has implemented proper procedures to adequately estimate value and expenses for subdivisions.
-Douglas County is also correctly applying the subdivision discounting procedures to qualifying subdivisions.
+Douglas County is also correctly applying the subdivision discounting procedures to qualifying subdivisions for the intervening year.